-Warrants to purchase an aggregate of 14,541,306 Ordinary Shares in the form of ADSs are exercisable as of the date of this prospectus in accordance with the terms of the Warrant Agreement governing those securities.
-The number of Warrants outstanding is equal to approximately 2.1% of our currently outstanding Ordinary Shares.
+Warrants to purchase an aggregate of 15,037,030 Ordinary Shares in the form of ADSs are exercisable in accordance with the terms of the Warrant Agreement governing those securities.
+The number of Warrants outstanding is equal to approximately 2.2% of our currently outstanding Ordinary Shares.
 The exercise price of the Warrants is US\$11.50 per share, subject to adjustment.
 To the extent such Warrants are exercised, additional Ordinary Shares in the form of ADSs will be issued, which will result in dilution to the existing holders of Ordinary Shares or ADSs and increase the number of shares eligible for resale in the public market.
 Sales of substantial numbers of such ADSs in the public market or the fact that such Warrants may be exercised could adversely affect the market price of ADSs However, there is no guarantee that the Warrants will ever be in the money prior to their expiration, and as such, the Warrants may expire worthless.

-We may redeem unexpired Warrants held by holders other than the Sponsor or its permitted transferees prior to their exercise at a time that is disadvantageous to the warrant holders, thereby making the Warrants worthless.
+We may redeem your unexpired Warrants held by holders other than the Sponsor or its permitted transferees prior to their exercise at a time that is disadvantageous to you, thereby making your Warrants worthless.

-We may redeem Warrants prior to their exercise at a time that is disadvantageous to the holders of such Warrants, thereby making such warrants worthless.
+We may redeem Public Warrants prior to their exercise at a time that is disadvantageous to the holders of such Warrants, thereby making such warrants worthless.
 More specifically:

-we have the ability to redeem outstanding Warrants (except as described herein with respect to the private placement warrants) at any time prior to their expiration, at a price of US\$0.01 per warrant, provided that the last reported sales price of Ordinary Shares equals or exceeds US\$18.00 per share (subject to adjustment) for any 20 trading days within a 30 trading-day period ending on the third trading day prior to proper notice of such redemption and provided that certain other conditions are met.

-• we also have the ability to redeem outstanding Warrants at any time prior to their expiration, at a price of US\$0.10 per warrant, provided that the last reported sales price of Ordinary Shares equals or exceeds US\$10.00 per share (subject to adjustment) for any 20 trading days within a 30 trading-day period ending on the third trading day prior to proper notice of such redemption and provided that certain other conditions are met.
+- we have the ability to redeem outstanding Warrants (except as described herein with respect to the private placement warrants) at any time prior to their expiration, at a price of US\$0.01 per warrant, provided that the last reported sales price of Ordinary Shares equals or exceeds US\$18.00 per share (subject to adjustment) for any 20 trading days within a 30 trading-day period ending on the third trading day prior to proper notice of such redemption and provided that certain other conditions are met - we also have the ability to redeem outstanding Warrants at any time prior to their expiration, at a price of US\$0.10 per warrant, provided that the last reported sales price of Ordinary Shares equals or exceeds US\$10.00 per share (subject to adjustment) for any 20 trading days within a 30 trading-day period ending on the third trading day prior to proper notice of such redemption and provided that certain other conditions are met.
 If the last reported sales price of Ordinary Shares for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which we send the notice of redemption to the warrant holders is less than US\$18.00 per share (subject to adjustment), the private placement warrants must also be concurrently called for redemption on the same terms as the outstanding Public warrants, as described above.
 In each case, we may only call the Warrants for redemption upon a minimum of 30 days' prior notice of redemption.

-Redemption of the outstanding Warrants could force the warrant holders (i) to exercise their respective Warrants and pay the exercise price therefor at a time when it may be disadvantageous for such warrant holders to do so, (ii) to sell the Warrants at the then-current market price when the warrant holders might otherwise wish to hold their Warrants, or (iii) to accept the nominal redemption price, which, at the time the outstanding Warrants are called for redemption, is likely to be substantially less than the market value of the Warrants.
+Redemption of the outstanding Warrants could force you (i) to exercise your Warrants and pay the exercise price therefor at a time when it may be disadvantageous for you to do so, (ii) to sell your Warrants at the then-current market price when you might otherwise wish to hold your Warrants, or (iii) to accept the nominal redemption price, which, at the time the outstanding Warrants are called for redemption, is likely to be substantially less than the market value of your Warrants.